monome/crow/README.md

 #### druid

-TODO

-This is the standalone computer REPL.
-Like a command-line hosted maiden.
-It is designed to be a simple interface for live-coding & configuring crow.

-General use-case would be a split terminal with text-editor on one side, and druid on the other. druid provides direct access to crow's REPL so you can test out code directly, then copy & paste into your script.
-Some hotkeys for auto-uploading a file to crow would be useful.

-crow has a lot of built-in documentation which can be queried with the 'help()' method on most of the libraries.
-This will cause crow to send a chunk of lua code which will be printed in the REPL window.
-These code chunks are specifically made to enable a user to copy/paste them directly into their script.
+[Druid](https://github.com/monome/druid) is a small utility for communicating with crow, both for realtime interaction and the uploading of full scripts.

+A text editor alongside Druid provides an interactive platform for designing new patterns in a modular synth.

 #### norns

-TODO

-norns will add a set of functions for communicating with crow.

-norns will create a set of event handlers that the user can redefine.
+crow integrates seamlessly with norns as a CV and II interface.

+See the full [crow studies](norns) for a complete guide.

 #### Max

-A max object called [crow] is included in this project, though in future will be included in the Max distribution.
-It is a thin layer over a [serial] object which communicates to crow.
+A [crow] Max object provides a thin layer over a [serial] object which communicates to crow.
 The [crow] object accepts specific messages to query inputs, set functionality, and drive outputs.
 Additionally chunks of lua code can be sent directly to the object to control crow in a totally open manner.

-The object then returns the default events (inputs, trigger events, timers etc) in a form easily integrated into a Max patch.
-A simple usage would send new values to the output jacks, and turn on 'change' mode for the inputs such that bangs are received when the inputs pass a threshold.
+Visit the [crow-max-and-m4l repo](https://github.com/monome/crow-max-and-m4l) to download and learn more.

 #### Ableton

-Leveraging the above max object, a set of Max4Live devices will soon be created enabling some simple yet powerful interfacing between Ableton and a modular synth.
+Leveraging the above max object, a set of Max4Live devices enable simple-yet-powerful interfacing between Ableton and a modular synth.

-Initially these will be focused around using Ableton as the center of a system:
+They empower Ableton as the center of a hybrid modular system:

-- Creating clocks, and clock-synced ramps
+- Create clocks, and clock-synced LFO's
-- Automatable CV outputs with variable smoothing
+- Automate CV outputs with variable smoothing
-- Recording CV inputs as MIDI
+- Read CV inputs as MIDI
-- Using CV inputs to remote-control Ableton
+- Use CV inputs to remote-control Ableton

-In future this could be extended to allow the modular to drive Ableton directly via clocks, but perhaps some other parameters too.
-We're hoping some more active Ableton users will help extend these ideas, if not the implementation.
+Visit the [crow-max-and-m4l repo](https://github.com/monome/crow-max-and-m4l) to download and learn more.

 ### Standalone

 *Standalone* mode is intended to let crow perform functions without needing to connect to a host device.
 To support this, the user can upload scripts to crow which will run whenever the system is powered up.

 The defining difference of using crow standalone is the manner in which events are handled.
-While in *satellite* mode, events send messages over USB, when *standalone* the user must handle these events in their script.
+While in *satellite* mode, events send messages over USB.
+When in *standalone* the user must handle these events in their script.

 In order to get your standalone program onto crow you'll need a text editor and a mechanism to talk to the serial port. *druid* above will be the typical choice for those familiar with the command line.
-The Max object can be used too if you are comfortable in that environment.
-Eventually maiden may support uploading directly to crow(?).

-**would love to hear thoughts on what kind of tool is best suited for this**

 ## Standalone: Writing crow scripts

 A typical crow script is broken up into two main sections:

-TODO

-extend this...

 ### 1: The init() function
 Here the script initializes parameters & you can describe the general functionality